 The shade knob and buttons on this machine feel solid and supple.
 The buttons are conveniently backlit, making it very clear whether or not bagel mode is on.
 Our only real complaint is the crumb tray. instead of the slide out trays that most models use, the TR3500SD opts for a hinged trapdoor style tray.
 This necessitates lifting the entire toaster to get the crumbs out, rather than just sliding out a little tray.

 We were pleasantly surprised with the TR3500SD's bagel toasting performance as it earned an above average 7 out of 10.
 This is one area where it actually outperformed the Oster Jelly Bean.
 However, if your main concern is good bagel on a budget, you might want to check out the KRUPS Breakfast Set.

 The backsides of bagels made with this machine were slightly warm but still soft and gooey, just the way they should be.
 The front side were toasted well with no burned spots, but one side tended to have one side much darker than the other.
 We'd put these bagels on the right side of acceptable, but certainly short of great.

 The TR3500SD again earned an above average 7 out of 10 in our frozen food testing, putting it just behind the group of top performers.

 The defrost function worked quite well, thawing all of the frozen pastries all the way through before actually toasting them.
-Like the toast it made, it did produce some random hotspots in frozen pastries, leaving some bites much crunchier than others.
+Similar to its toasting performance, it did produce some random hotspots in frozen pastries, leaving some bites much crunchier than others.
 It did a bit better with frozen waffles, getting most of the ridges just a bit brown and leaving the pockets on the fluffier side.

 All-in-all the TR3500SD is quite good for a toaster that lists for just $40.
 However, the Oster Jelly Bean is appreciably better in every category except for bagel toasting, and lists for $35.